Stelara

 Stelara can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in diagnosing and treating the diseases that Stelara is used for.

 The active substance in Stelara, ustekinumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to a specific target in the body.
 Ustekinumab attaches to 2 messenger molecules in the immune system called interleukin 12 and interleukin 23.
 Both are involved in inflammation and other processes that are important in psoriasis, psoriatic arthritis, Crohn’s disease and ulcerative colitis.
-By blocking their activity, ustekinumab reduces the activity of the immune system and the symptoms of the disease.
+By attaching to them and blocking their activity, ustekinumab reduces the activity of the immune system and the symptoms of the disease.

 Plaque psoriasis

-In the treatment of moderate to severe plaque psoriasis, Stelara was more effective than placebo (a dummy treatment) in 2 main studies involving a total of 1,996 adult patients.
+In the treatment of moderate to severe plaque psoriasis, Stelara was more effective than placebo (a dummy treatment) in 2 main studies involving a total of 1,996 adults.
 In over half of these patients, other treatments for psoriasis had not worked, were not tolerated or could not be taken by the patients.
 The main measure of effectiveness was the number of patients whose symptom score improved by 75% or more after 12 weeks.
 Taking the results of the 2 main studies in adults together, symptoms improved in around 69% of the patients receiving Stelara after 12 weeks, compared with around 3% of the patients receiving placebo.

 Longer-term results from these studies showed that with continuous treatment for 5 years, improvement of symptoms with Stelara is maintained.
 A study comparing Stelara with etanercept (another medicine used for psoriasis) found that Stelara is more effective than etanercept after 12 weeks of treatment.